 APPROVAL IS NEEDED FOR THE FOLLOINSTRUCTION AND STUDENT DEVELO OWING EXCEPTIONS BY THE VICE PRESIDENT OF PMENT:

 18 credits excluding SDV 100 (Written justification for the

 Permission to enroll in a full class.
+Permission to enroll in a full class.

 Approved (Vice President of Instruction)

 Date

 DEAN: Permission to register past the dead!

-Permission to withdraw from class(Reason
+Permission to withdraw from class(es) after the deadline.
+Reason

 Approved (Date)

 APPROVAL NEEDED BY THE APPROPR IATE ACADEMIC DEAN:

 Permission to waive (or substitute) a pre-requisite for a course.

 Reason

 Approved (Date)

 APPROVAL IS NEEDED TO DROP CLASS(E Reason S) AFTER THE DEADLINE AND RECEIVE A TUITION REFUND:

 Financial Aid's approyal (Date)

 VP of Instruction's approval (Date)

 VP of Finance's approval (Date)